sb0y/QScreenShotter/README.md

 ![Taking a region](http://cs622530.vk.me/v622530253/28e64/RRTlbbyZ-gs.jpg)

 The next step click on **Export** button.
 You will need only Access Token that you receive via online through a browser.
+In the end you will see something like this:

 ![Export to WEB dialog](http://cs622530.vk.me/v622530253/28e07/INFcsOu_LrY.jpg)